Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]: Experimental Evaluation

 \autoref{fig:roc} reports the AUROC of SVM and Sec-SVM on the DREBIN feature space in absence of attacks.
 As expected~\cite{Battista:SecSVM}, Sec-SVM sacrifices some detection performance in return for greater feature-space adversarial robustness.

 {\bf Attack Success Rate.} We perform our attack using \emph{true positive} malware from the test set, i.e., all malware objects correctly classified as malware.
-We consider four settings depending on the defense algorithm and the attack confidence: SVM (L), SVM (H), Sec-SVM (L), and Sec-SVM (H).
-In absence of FlowDroid exceptions (see Appendix~\ref{app:flowdroid}), we are able to create an evasive variant for each malware in all four configurations.
-In other words, we achieve a misclassification rate of 100.0\% on the successfully generated apps, where the problem-space constraints are satisfied by construction (as defined in~\autoref{sec:apg-android}). \autoref{fig:features} reports the cumulative distribution of features added when generating evasive apps for the four different configurations.
-As expected, Sec-SVM requires the attacker to modify more features, but here we are no longer interested in the feature-space properties, since we are performing a problem-space attack. {This demonstrates that measuring attacker effort with $l_p$ perturbations as in the original Sec-SVM evaluation~\cite{Battista:SecSVM} \textit{overestimates} the robustness of the defense and is better assessed using our framework~(\autoref{sec:formalization}).}
+We consider four settings depending on the considered model and the attack confidence: SVM~(L), SVM~(H), Sec-SVM~(L), and Sec-SVM~(H).
+In absence of FlowDroid exceptions (see the conference version for more details), we are able to create an evasive variant for each malware in all four configurations.
+In other words, we achieve a misclassification rate of 100.0\% on the successfully generated apps, where the problem-space constraints are satisfied by construction (as defined in~\autoref{sec:apg-android}). \autoref{fig:injected_features} reports the cumulative distribution of features added when generating evasive apps for the four different configurations.
+As expected, Sec-SVM requires the attacker to modify more features, but here we are no longer interested in the feature-space properties, since we are performing a problem-space attack. {This demonstrates that measuring attacker effort with $l_p$ perturbations as in the original Sec-SVM evaluation~\cite{Battista:SecSVM} \textit{overestimates} the robustness of the defense and is better assessed using our framework~(\autoref{sec:formalization}).} Interesting to note anyway, that compared to our previous version of the attack, the number of needed features has highly decrease due to the improved extraction capabilities of the new implementation.

 While the plausibility problem-space constraint is satisfied by design by transplanting only realistic existing code, it is informative to analyze how the statistics of the evasive malware relate to the corresponding distributions in benign apps. \autoref{fig:statistics} reports the cumulative distribution of app statistics across the four settings: the $X$-axis reports the statistics values, whereas the $Y$-axis reports the cumulative percentage of evasive malware apps.
 We also shade two gray areas: a \emph{dark gray area} between the first quartile $q_1$ and third quartile $q_3$ of the statistics for the benign applications; the \emph{light gray area} refers to the $3\sigma$ rule and reports the area within the 0.15\% and 99.85\% of the benign apps distribution.